dielduarte/animate-css-styled-components/README.md

 ```
   import { BaseAnimation } from 'animate-css-styled-components';

   //create your custom animation
   const SlideOutDownAnimation = keyframes`
     from {
       transform: translate3d(0, 0, 0);
     }

     to {
       visibility: hidden;
       transform: translate3d(0, 100%, 0);
     }
   `;

   //extend BaseAnimation component and create
   //your custom styled animation
   const SlideOutDown = styled(BaseAnimation)`
     animation-name: ${SlideOutDownAnimation};
   `;

   //export your custom styled animation
   export default SlideOutDown;
 ```

 now your animation is a styled-component and you can use this like any other styled-component, passing the all BaseAnimation [props](https://github.com/dielduarte/animate-css-styled-components#props).

 # WIP
- - tests with jest
  - `animate` component, wrapper for all animations with a only component.